About

 International

 The Madrid Protocol lets you file one application and seek trademark protection in 130+ countries.
-Here is what that means in practice, and what it does not mean.
+An overview of how it works and its pros and cons.

 December 27, 2025